The spread of invasive species is now recognized as one of the greatest threats to the ecological and the economic well-being of the planet.

 International Maritime Organization (IMO) has been at the front of the international effort by taking the lead in addressing the transfer of invasive aquatic species through shipping.

 The Ballast Water Management (BWM) Convention was adopted by consensus at a Diplomatic Conference held at IMO Headquarters in London on 13 February 2004.
-The Convention requires all ships to implement a ballast water management plan.
-All ships must carry a Ballast Water Record Book and will be required to carry out ballast water management procedures to a given standard.

 Furthermore the UN's Sustainable Development Goals were adopted by the world's heads of state and government at the UN summit in New York on 25 September 2015.
 They marked an unprecedentedly ambitious and transformative development agenda.
 The goals came into force on 1 January 2016 and by 2030 will set us on a course towards more sustainable development for both humans and the planet.
 The UN's World Goals consist of 17 goals and 169 sub-goals and are to date the most ambitious and global development agenda.